 Acquisition is an eligible activity only if substantial rehabilitation is involved; reviewed management practices demonstrate that Disinvestment of the property has not occurred; the long-term needs of the project can be met; and the feasibility of serving the targeted population over an Extended Use Period can be maintained.

-If it is determined that Disinvestment has occurred, SDHDA will award tax credits to the project only if the property is purchased through an arm's-length transaction and there is no Identity of Interest between (i) the owners and management responsible for the Disinvestment and (ii) the applicant.
+Acquisition credits will only be allowed if the property is purchased through an arms-length transaction (meaning there is no identify of interest between (i) the owners and the applicant.

 If applying for the acquisition credit, the property may not have been acquired more than one year prior to the application due date and the project must not have been placed in service within the previous 10 years.
-An attorney's opinion stating that the project is eligible to receive acquisition tax credits as referenced in Section 42(d)(2) of the Code, must be submitted with the application.
+An attorney's opinion stating that the project is eligible to receive acquisition tax credits as referenced in IRC 42(d)(2) of the CODE, must be submitted with the application.